DanielRabasco/photo_game_phaser/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.2.

+## Instructions for players

+To try the game run `npm install` inside the project folder and then run `npm start` to run the server.
+Now you just need to navigate to `http://localhost:4200/`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.